-Position Start/End Dates: Tuesday, September 5, 2023 to June, 2024
+Position Start/End Dates: Tuesday, September 2, 2025 to June 26, 2026 (Specific end-date will be determined by Practicum contract.)

-Practicum Hours/Days: 24-27 hours per week; 3 days/week; Wednesdays required for a total of at least 600 hours/240 direct
+Practicum Hours/Days: 24-27 hours per week; 3 days/week {Wednesdays required}; for a total of at least 600 hours/240 direct

 Application Prerequisites: Master's Degree required.
-Practicum experiences are appropriate for advanced graduate students interested in provided trauma-informed mental health services to underserved populations.
+Practicum experiences are appropriate for advanced graduate students interested in providing trauma-informed mental health services to underserved populations.
 Testing experience and related coursework in the areas of developmental, psychopathology, and assessment is preferred but not required.

-Application Procedure: Submit a cover letter, curriculum vitae, and one reference letter (preferably by a previous clinical supervisor) to Internships@luk.org.
+Application Procedure: Submit a cover letter, curriculum vitae, two (2) reference letters (preferably by a previous clinical supervisor), and a LUK Application to Internships@luk.org.
 Candidates will be invited to interview with staff psychologists.
 At this time, we will likely continue to interview applicants via videoconferencing utilizing the Zoom platform.
-LUK's notification process adheres to the formal process established by the Massachusetts Practicum Training Collaborative (MassPTC).

-Application Deadline: Monday, January 9th, 2023 by 5:00pm EST for practicum year 2023-2024.
+Application Deadline: Monday, January 6th, 2025 by 5:00pm EST for practicum year 2025-2026.